Bitcoin Halving Countdown 2024 - Everything You Need to Know

 Bitcoin halving can indirectly impact the security of the Bitcoin network by increasing the threshold of miner profitability.
 If the price of BTC doesn't catch up fast enough, some miners may be outpriced and forced to stop their operations.

 This could theoretically concentrate mining power among fewer participants, potentially making the network more susceptible to a 51% attack.
-However, Bitcoin's network is currently incredibly large and well-diversified, and minor dents in the amount of computing power working towards securing the blockchain should be insignificant.
+However, Bitcoin’s network is currently extensive and well-diversified, and minor dents in computing power working towards securing the blockchain should be insignificant.

 How Does the Halving Affect Bitcoin Investors?